 What are the benefits of having a laparoscopy instead?

-Usually we do the HSG (tubal flush) using a water based solution which is not expensive.
-A 2017 New England Journal of Medicine study showed extra benefit if the solution used to flush the tubes was oil based (LIPIODAL) instead of water based.
+Usually we do the HSG (tubal flush) using a water based solution which is less expensive.
+A 2017 New England Journal of Medicine study showed extra benefit if the solution used to flush the tubes was oil based (LIPIODOL) instead of water based.
 Live birth rates were 28% with water based solutions & 38% with oil based.
-Although expensive many women are now opting to use Lipiodal because of the additional benefit over water based solutions & Newcastle Fertility Specialists have lipiodal available for use at patient request.
+Although it is more expensive, many women are now opting to use Lipiodol because of the additional benefit over water based solutions & Newcastle Fertility Specialists have lipiodol available for use at patient request.
 NEJM2017